determined-ai/determined/docs/setup-cluster/advanced-setup-guide/overview.rst

             Linux (Agent-Based)

-            If the Determined Agent is your compute resource, you'll install the Determined Agent along with the Determined Master.
+            If the Determined agent is your compute resource, you'll install the Determined agent along with the Determined master.
 The preferred method for installing the Agent is to use Linux packages.
 The recommended alternative to Linux packages is Docker.

-            To install the Determined Master and Agent on premises, you'll first need to meet the installation requirements:
+            To install the Determined master and agent on premises, you'll first need to meet the installation requirements:

             -  :ref:`Installation Requirements <requirements>`